 Laser Genesis can be performed over the entire face, neck and décolleté.
 Additionally, Dr. Christian may suggest Laser Genesis therapy to diminish recent scars on other parts of the body.

 What does Laser Genesis feel like?

-Patients often describe the Laser Genesis treatment as relaxing and theraputic.
-There is a sensation of gentle warming of the skin’s surface during the procedure as the laser handpiece is moved back and forth about 1/2 inch above the skin.
+Patients often describe the Laser Genesis treatment as relaxing and therapeutic.
+There is a sensation of gentle warming of the skin’s surface during the procedure as the laser handpiece is moved back and forth about an inch above the skin.
 Most patients describe a “youthful tautness” and “glow” to the skin following each procedure.
 Laser Genesis can cause a slight stinging sensation in areas with dark, heavy hair growth.
 Patients can expect to return to normal activities immediately.